 Benign paroxysmal positional vertigo

 This condition is a peripheral vestibular disorder and is usually unilateral.
-Patients suffer from vertigo and nausea for about 1 minute when changing position (e.g., getting out of bed) or attempting other movements (for example, tilting the head backward to lookup).
+Patients suffer from vertigo and nausea for about one minute when changing position (e.g., getting out of bed) or attempting other movements (e.g., tilting the head backward to lookup).

 Otoliths can become dislodged either because of trauma (e.g., a strong blow to the head) or spontaneously.
 Likelihood increases around the age of 60 years.
-If there are particles in the endolymph of a semicircular canal, the following happens when the person sits up in bed: Otoliths are sensitive to gravity; thus, they flow downward in the liquid when the person sits up.
+Otoliths are sensitive to gravity; thus, they flow downward in the liquid when the person sits up.
 This causes strong movement within the endolymph, which would normally remain still.
 The nerve endings in the semicircular canal receive the message that there is a rotating movement, even though there is none, leading to the sensation of vertigo.

 Symptoms and diagnosis of benign paroxysmal positional vertigo

 Patient history is important.
-Typically, a patient has experienced vertigo in situations similar to those described above and symptoms have abated after 1 minute.
+Typically, a patient has experienced vertigo in situations similar to those described above and symptoms have abated after one minute.
 In addition, certain diagnostic maneuvers can be performed.